Key takeaways

 It will overwhelm the room

-The rooms where large canvas art genuinely overwhelms rather than anchors are rare: very small rooms with very low ceilings where a Large canvas would fill more than 70 percent of a wall.
-In practice, most standard residential rooms can hold large canvas art on their primary walls and most actually need it.
+The rooms where large wall art genuinely overwhelms rather than anchors are rare: very small rooms with very low ceilings where a Large canvas would fill more than 70 percent of a wall.
+In practice, most standard residential rooms can hold large wall art on their primary walls and most actually need it.
 The rooms that look unfinished are far more commonly the rooms with art that is too small than rooms with art that is too large.

 I can always add more smaller pieces instead